Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 The same is true for cosmetics.

-The exact percentages of each ingredient, the quality of ingredients in the product, and the method of manufacturing make a huge difference in the final product… even when the ingredient lists are identical.
+The exact percentages of each ingredient, the quality and source of ingredients in the product, and the manufacturing method make a huge difference in the final product… even when the ingredient lists are identical.

 This is a Guide